Android Download & Installation Guide

 Background shutdown on Samsung, Xiaomi, and similar phones

-Aggressive battery management could shut down Wispr Flow while running in the background.
+Aggressive battery management could shut down Flow while running in the background.
 This was fixed in version 1.6.2.
 Update Wispr Flow from the Play Store to get the fix.

 If the issue persists after updating, go to Settings → Apps → Wispr Flow → Battery and select Unrestricted.